Don’t let hot weather ruin your runs – head out in these best women’s running shorts

 - Cons: Might be too short for some

-Lorna Jane has impressed us yet again with these shorts, which come with a reflective animal print, ideal for early-morning or late-night runs.
+Lorna Jane has impressed us yet again with these shorts, which come with a reflective animal print, ideal for early morning or late-night runs.
 These fit like a glove, while a thick, high waistband offers excellent support as well as keeping everything tucked in.

 We wore these for a speedy 5km run and there wasn’t even a slight bit of slippage, plus they moved with our body and didn’t feel uncomfortable at any point.
 The length might not be to everyone’s fancy as they are a little short, but we found they offered great coverage, with nothing exposed.
 An inner pocket in the waistband is useful for coins and a key, too.
-If you want versatility, then these shorts also work well for gym-based workouts, as they offer great support and total coverage.
+If you want versatility, then these shorts also work well for gym-based workouts as they offer great support and total coverage.

 Sefi timeless 9in shorts